Native PlantS

 How It Works

-• We will begin taking large orders (100+ of the same species) for our 2026 Annual Native Plant Sale on August 1, 2025 and regular orders (bundles of 5, 10 or 25 of the same species) on November 1, 2025.
+• Each year we begin taking large orders (100+ of the same species) during the summer, and regular orders (bundles of 5, 10 or 25 of the same species) beginning in November.

 • Most plants are 1- to 2-year-old bare-root seedlings (no soil on the roots) that typically range in size from 8” to 24” with the exception of some specialty species grown in seedling trays as “plugs” of soil.
 These plants tend to be smaller in stature, and may only be 3” or so tall at delivery.